IjzerenHein/firestorter/docs/PathsAndReferences.md

 // Change path of artist
 artist.path = 'artists/Metallica';

-console.log()
+// Albums path has now changed console.log(albums.path); // 'artists/Metallica/albums';
 ```

 #### How do these reactive paths work?

-Whenever the reactive path function accesses an observable (e.g. the path or data
+Whenever the reactive path function accesses an observable (e.g. the `path` or `data`
 of a Document), the Document/Collection to which the reactive path was assigned, starts
 listening for changes (observing) on that observable.

-It is important to note that listening for changes is only started when the `mode` of the
-Collection/Document is set to `on` or `auto`